Hangzhi/thesis-Forgetting-Algorithm-for-ALC-TBox/readme.md

-# Refinement of Forgetting Tool for Creating Views of $\mathcal{ALC-TBox}$ and Its Empirical Comparison
+# Refinement of Forgetting Tool for Creating Views of ALC-TBox and Its Empirical Comparison